knudhansen/rpi/scripts/README_IMPROVEMENTS.md

 # Improvement list

 * have a cleaner way of handling the files on the Raspberry Pi
-* maybe make the functions work on rpi as on remote host...
-Or is it too much abstraction?
 * make sure that there is space enough before recording a video.
 Investigate how much space is needed
 * investigate what additional parameter are needed for the video (resolution and exposure control)
-* make the calls from host to rpi a bit less stupid: i.e. use FUNCNAME instead of duplicating it in ssh
 * add number of executed schedules to the list function
 * add argument to be able to choose the dir where video are placed on host
-* how to control camera settings
+* how to control camera settings. https://www.raspberrypi.com/news/raspberry-pi-camera-module-more-on-video-capture/
 * tidy up error codes
 * add documentation of what is in the .rpi directory
 * add section about how rpi uses cron